 Kai Pizza’s lunch is available 11am-2pm, Tuesday - Friday and open for dinner Monday -Saturdays from 4pm-9pm

 PALACE ONE TAKEAWAYS

 If you’ve ever driven past Avatiu wharf on a Wednesday (or any time of the day really) and noticed TONNES of vehicles parked on the side of the road, and cues of people surrounding a little shop, that’s Palace Takeaways.
 For anyone that hasn’t been there yet, be sure to order a ‘Wet Cheese’ burger with a side of fries.
 I know, I know, the name of the burger itself doesn’t sound that appetizing but trust me, it’s probably the most ordered burger on the island that even has people buying them to take on the plane back to wherever they came from.
-When people go to that extent you know it’s gotta be good.
+When people go to that extent you know it’s got to be good.

 Palace One Takeaways is open from 8am-late Monday - Saturday* and from 12pm - 10pm on Sundays.

 Saturday 8am - 2am (Sunday AM)